NVIDIA/aistore/docs/metrics.md

 If StatsD server is *not* listening on the local 8125, the local AIS target (or proxy) will then run without StatsD, and the corresponding stats won't be captured and won't be visualized.

 > For details on all StatsD-supported backends, please refer to [this document](https://github.com/etsy/statsd/blob/master/docs/backend.md).

+> For Prometheus integration, please refer to [this separate document](/docs/prometheus.md)

 ## Conventions